Newsletter Subscribe

 Enter your email address below and subscribe to our newsletter

-Red cabbage and carrot slaw is a crunchy side dish that is vibrant in colour and packed with nutrients.
+Red cabbage and carrot slaw is a crunchy side dish that is vibrant in color and packed with nutrients.
 You can pair this salad with a tangy vinaigrette or a rich, creamy dressing.

-Did you know that the word slaw comes from the Dutch term koolsla?
+Did you know that the word “slaw” comes from the Dutch term “koolsla”?
 Cabbage was a popular vegetable in Northern and Western Europe.
-When Dutch settlers moved to America, they travelled with their koolsla, which was made from cabbage and vinegar.
+When Dutch settlers moved to America, they brought with them their koolsla, a dish made from cabbage and vinegar.

-Finely shredded vegetables in salads were common throughout Europe.
-The modern version of slaw is called coleslaw.
-It is made with white or green cabbage and gained popularity in Northern Europe and America.
-Cabbage was affordable, accessible, and had a long shelf life.
-Over time, the slaw was enhanced with carrots to add a variation in flavour and colour.
+Throughout Europe, finely shredded vegetables in salads were common.
+The modern version of slaw is known as coleslaw, which is made with white or green cabbage and gained popularity in Northern Europe and America.
+Cabbage was affordable, widely available, and had a long shelf life.
+Over time, slaw recipes were enhanced with carrots to add variety in flavor and color.

 White Vinegar, Parsley, Red Cabbage, Carrots, Salt, Pepper, Honey and Onion.

 Brining takes approximately two hours.
-If you have time, you can brine the cabbage for one more hour.
-After you have brined the cabbage, rinse it well and drain the excess water.
-The next step is to grate the carrots with a box grater, slice the onion, and chop the parsley.
-Lastly, make the vinaigrette.
-Mix a pinch of salt with pepper, honey, and white vinegar.
+If you have extra time, you can brine the cabbage for an additional hour.
+Once the cabbage is brined, rinse it well and drain any excess water.
+Next, grate the carrots using a box grater, slice the onion, and chop the parsley.
+After preparing the vegetables, whisk together a pinch of salt, pepper, honey, and white vinegar to make the vinaigrette.
 Drizzle the vinaigrette over the slaw and serve.
-You can also place the red cabbage and carrot slaw in the fridge and let it chill for 1 hour.
-This step is optional.
+If you prefer, you can place the red cabbage and carrot slaw in the fridge to chill for one hour; this step is optional.

 Consider serving this side dish with Chicken or Beef Shawarma.
 This recipe also goes well with Rib Eye Steak, Kebabs, Kofta, and Seafood dishes.
 Serve at family barbecues.